petersenpeter/CellExplorer/README.md

 # CellExplorer
-The Cell Explorer is a graphical user interface (GUI) and standardized pipeline for exploring and classifying spike sorted single units acquired using extracellular electrodes.
+CellExplorer is a graphical user interface (GUI) and standardized pipeline for exploring and classifying spike sorted single units acquired using extracellular electrodes.
 Visit [petersenpeter.github.io/Cell-Explorer/](https://petersenpeter.github.io/Cell-Explorer/) to learn more about features, installation instructions, tutorials and general documentation.

 <a href="https://petersenpeter.github.io/Cell-Explorer/">![Cell Explorer](https://buzsakilab.com/wp/wp-content/uploads/2020/04/CellExplorerInterface-1024x623.png)</a>
 ### Please use below DOI for citing the Cell Explorer